A good affiliate is always looking for new ways to monetize their traffic.

 That’s okay – those new to affiliate marketing typically have more questions than answers.

-Which is exactly why we put together a 100% free 2-hour web class for you.
+Which is exactly why we put together a 100% free training for you.

 You’ll learn the basics of niche selection, keyword research, and how to get a basic affiliate website online.